XinyueYu16/COVID-19_UCD_Challenge/README.md

     covid_twitter_data = covid_twitter_data.append(data, ignore_index=True)
 ```

-## Analysis Framework
+## Analysis Methods

-The framework of the data collection and analysis is shown below:
+### Sentiment Analysis

+**TextBlob Polarity & Subjectivity Score**: We utilized [TextBlob](https://textblob.readthedocs.io/en/dev/quickstart.html), a popular NLP library, to conduct sentiment analysis by generating polarity score (negative \[-1 ~ +1] positive) and subjectivity score (objective \[0 ~ 1] subjective).
+Examples:
+- 'Great!'
+Polarity = 1
+- 'This is the worst situation.'
+Polarity = -1
+- 'It's raining.'
+Subjectivity = 0
+- 'I love the rain!'
+Subjectivity = 1

 ![alt text](https://github.com/xxz-jessica/COVID-19_UCD_Challenge/blob/master/framework.JPG)

-**IBM Watson Tone Analyzer**: We choose to use IBM's Tone Analyzer (a cloud service) to do the sentiment anlysis because it can provide 5 different tones of the text data which is more than positive-negative sentiment analysis.
+**IBM Watson Tone Analyzer**: We choose to use [IBM's Tone Analyzer](https://www.ibm.com/cloud/watson-tone-analyzer?p1=Search&p4=p50290119172&p5=e&cm_mmc=Search_Google-_-1S_1S-_-WW_NA-_-ibm%20tone%20analyzer_e&cm_mmca7=71700000061102158&cm_mmca8=kwd-567122059112&cm_mmca9=EAIaIQobChMI_rr9_f2i6QIVYB6tBh37Ig83EAAYASAAEgJkRfD_BwE&cm_mmca10=405936285071&cm_mmca11=e&gclid=EAIaIQobChMI_rr9_f2i6QIVYB6tBh37Ig83EAAYASAAEgJkRfD_BwE&gclsrc=aw.ds) (a cloud service) to do the sentiment anlysis because it can provide 5 different tones of the text data which is more than positive-negative sentiment analysis.
 Through this way, we can study the tweets' emotion more specifically.
 The limitation of this service is that, for each account, we can only analyze 2,500 tweets/email for free, so this method cannot directly be deployed on the whole dataset we have.

 **Google BERT**: To overcome the limitation of IBM Tone Analyzer, we firstly registered multiple emails accounts and utlized the Tone Analyzer to  labeled a sample of data that we sampling randomly from the whole dataset.
-With adjustment and also combined with our manually labeled data, we used these data as trainning set for the Google BERT model, a state-of-art machine learning technique for classification.
+With adjustment and also combined with our manually labeled data, we used these data as trainning set for the [Google BERT model](https://www.tensorflow.org/hub/tutorials/text_cookbook), a state-of-art machine learning technique for classification.
 Compared to other alternatives, BERT requires much less time and less data to train, and yields better accuracy.
 It is a good fit for our case where we have limited training data.

 ![alt text](https://github.com/xxz-jessica/COVID-19_UCD_Challenge/blob/master/topic_model.JPG)

-**LDA Topic Modeling**: We leverage LDA topic modeling technique to summarise the news articles we scraped.
+**LDA Topic Modeling**: We leverage [LDA topic modeling](http://www.jmlr.org/papers/volume3/blei03a/blei03a.pdf) technique to summarise the news articles we scraped.
 We clustered news articles in to [8 topics](https://github.com/xxz-jessica/COVID-19_UCD_Challenge/blob/master/Topic_Modeling/LDA_fox_cnn_colab_topics.xlsx), including economical impact and political actions.
 Through this way, we can better understand how news articles responsed to COVID-19.
 The advantage of using news texts for topic modeling instead of tweets is that tweets are short, informal, and highly sentimental, which are hard to process for topic models, while news texts would capture the important events under COVID-19 in a formal and neutral way.

 **Limitation**: Besides the IBM's service limitation above, since evaluating a text tone is not a objective thing, the sentiment analysis we conducted is impacted by our subjectivity and the accuracy of IBM Tone Analyzer.